Freddd13/autoscore/README.md

 [HalyconMusic(ハルシオン Anime Piano Covers)](https://www.youtube.com/@HalcyonMusic) is an exceptionally talented piano content creator.
 Not only does he produce high-quality videos, but he also generously shares his sheet music for free for a limited time after his videos' release.
 To prevent missing out on the free sheet music due to a busy personal life, I created this repo to get freesheets of but not limited to him.
 However, whenever I have time, I make sure to support the channel by liking, giving coins(bilibili), favoriting and leaving a comment.
 So even if using the flow, let's not just be passive viewers.

 ## Method
 Use RSS to get user's free sheets and auto download them.
-Finally we send files via email or upload to onedrive(TODO).
+Finally we send files via email or upload to onedrive.
 The sensitive data is saved in Github repo's secrets thus it's safe.
+Note: If you want to enable uploading to onedrive: see [About Onedrive](#About-Onedrive).

 ## Usage

 ### Use Github Action
 1. Fork the repo
 2. Use your own information to set the needed secrets in your repo(Repo Settings -- Secrets and variables -- Actions -- Secrets).
 You need an email with SMTP host, port, account and app password.
-Check out [User config](#(User-config)) for the full config we need.
+Check out [User config](#User-config) for the full config we need.
 ![](docs/add_secrets.png)
 3. Enable Workflow r/w permissions
 Settings -- Actions -- General